 The doctor will periodically provide the employee with Work Status Reports (DWC-73) that indicate the employee’s work status and return-to-work date.
 Depending on the Work Status Report, take one of the following steps:

-- If the doctor releases the employee back to work full-duty, you must notify your HR Benefits representative of the employee’s return-to-work date or, if you have iCE access, complete a Supplemental Report of Injury (DWC-6) form, designating “return-to-work”.
+- If the doctor releases the employee back to work full-duty, you must notify your HR Benefits Specialist of the employee’s return-to-work date or, if you have iCE access, complete a Supplemental Report of Injury (DWC-6) form, designating “return-to-work”.

 Based on the Work Status Report (DWC-73), your department must identify a modified-duty assignment and notify the employee of the expected return-to-work date via a modified-duty offer letter.
 The employee must return to work upon receiving notification from your department, and failure to return to work when notified could place the employee's job in jeopardy.